Whidbey Lavender Rosemary Mint shampoo bar$12.50

 It felt odd, at first, to use a bar instead of a bottle of liquid to shampoo with, and personally it took me three showers using the shampoo bars before I fell in love--and then I fell in love hard because my frizzy hair became more manageable, and I'd finally figured out how much lather works for me.
 Now I love them and can't imagine going back to a bottle.

-To use: Some people rub the shampoo bar between their hands until they get enough lather and then shampoo like normal.
-Most of us rub the bar directly onto our heads until we get enough lather, then shampoo like normal.
+To use: Get your hair wet in the shower or bath.
+Some people rub the shampoo bar between their hands until they get enough lather and then shampoo like normal.
+Most of us rub the bar directly onto our wet hair until we get enough lather (how much you need is up to you), then shampoo like normal.
 So simple!
-Goodbye plastic!
+Goodbye single-use plastic containers!

 Size: Roughly 4-ounce bars.
 These are made by hand in small batches and hand cut by cool women, not machines.
 We keep anything cut smaller than 3.8 ounces for ourselves and our families and to give as gifts to neighbors in need.
 We're not machines, people, nor do we want to be. :-)

-Ingredients: Grown on Whidbey (at Silly Dog Studios where no poison spraying happens) lavender, rosemary, and peppermint infused into organic extra virgin olive oil, plus organic coconut oil, shea butter, castor oil, sodium hydroxide, distilled water, sodium lactate, lavender and peppermint essential oils, tiny pinch of sea clay and Seattle-grown Japanese indigo.
+Ingredients: Grown on Whidbey (at Ritual Mischief where no poison spraying happens) lavender, rosemary, and peppermint infused into organic extra virgin olive oil, plus organic coconut oil, shea butter, castor oil, sodium hydroxide, distilled water, sodium lactate, lavender and peppermint essential oils, tiny pinch of sea clay and Seattle-grown Japanese indigo.
 The indigo starts are from the lovely women of Rainy Day Nursery on Whidbey, then grown and then turned into powder by Gina in Seattle before coming to rest here. 😊